matzsoft/adventofcode/tools/adventOfCode/README.md

 ### Make subcommand

 The make subcommand is used to create a new problem solution skeleton.
-It performs takes a single argument, the name of the solution.
+It takes a single argument, the name of the solution.
 The command `adventOfCode make day12` performs the following actions:

 1. Creates the day12.swift file.
 1. Creates the input/day12.txt file.